CoMeT: Collaborative Memory Transformer for Efficient Long Context Modeling: Introduction

 To bridge this gap, we introduce the Collaborative Memory Transformer (CoMeT).
 As a parameter-efficient and non-invasive memory module, CoMeT is specifically designed to overcome the limitations of prior finite-state models.
 Its core innovation lies in a synergistic memory system that explicitly addresses both the forgetting of critical information and the loss of recent details.
 To prevent forgetting, a fixed-size global memory employs a gated update mechanism to distill and shield salient historical information from being overwritten.
 Concurrently, a temporary memory managed by a First-In-First-Out (FIFO) queue captures fine-grained information from recent chunks, ensuring high-fidelity informational continuity.
 This design allows CoMeT to elegantly balance the retention of long-term memory with the awareness of long recent context.
 To enable efficient training on extremely long sequences, we introduce a layer-level pipeline parallelism strategy.
 This approach yields a $2.7\times$ speedup over the naive context parallel method, making it feasible to fine-tune CoMeT on contexts up to 128k tokens using just $16\times$80GB GPUs.

 The capabilities unlocked by CoMeT are substantial.
 Trained only on 32k-length sequences, CoMeT remarkably extrapolates to accurately retrieve a passkey from any position within a 1M token context (Figure~\ref{sub1}).
 This feat is achieved with a 21$\times$ inference speedup and a 10$\times$ smaller memory footprint compared to a full-attention baseline at that length.
 Beyond synthetic tasks, we conduct comprehensive evaluations of CoMeT on both academic language sequence processing tasks and real-world application scenarios.
-The experimental results demonstrate that its overall performance surpasses existing efficient plug-and-play methods.
+The experimental results demonstrate that CoMeT achieves the highest average score among the efficient methods we evaluated.
 Notably, on summarization tasks requiring comprehensive understanding, a CoMeT-enhanced model with a memory of just $\sim$2.5k tokens performs on par with a standard Transformer processing the full, uncompressed context.
 In summary, CoMeT presents an efficient, practical, and accessible solution to the long-context challenge, pushing the boundaries of what is possible for LLMs.